Yolonda L. Colson: Awards and recognitions

 In 2010 Colson was recognized by the Lung Cancer Alliance for her work "Out of the Shadows", a women's health policy and advocacy program regarding lung cancer in women.
 In 2020 Colson was interviewed by CTSNet after she was elected as the Vice President of the AATS.
 Colson is mentioned several Castle Connolly Medical publications.

 In 2020, she was elected to the National Academy of Medicine.

 Other accomplishments

+Colson is a co-inventor on six patents.